andrew/ultimate-awesome/README.md

 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
 - [awesome-emotion-recognition-in-conversations](https://github.com/declare-lab/awesome-emotion-recognition-in-conversations) - A comprehensive reading list for Emotion Recognition in Conversations.
-- [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [awesome-consul](https://github.com/josegonzalez/awesome-consul) - A list of awesome consul projects, libraries.
 - [awesome-mvs](https://github.com/krahets/awesome-mvs) - A curated list of tutorials, papers, software related to multi-view stereo.
 - [awesome-snips](https://github.com/snipsco/awesome-snips) - A curated list of awesome Snips projects.